roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 });
 ```

-**Important Note:**
+**Important Note:**<br>
 You were just instructed to put a password into application code in plain text.
 In the real world, you should never do that, and especially never check in such code to some Git repo.
-Also, be sure not to use any real passwords here, simple passwords like 'test' are fine for this lab.
-Go back to the console and change the password for your user if necessary.
+Also, be sure not to use any real passwords here; simple passwords like 'test' are fine for this lab.
+Go back to the Google Cloud Console and change the password for your user if necessary.

-7. Move down the `/add-message` route and update it to look like the following.
+7. Move down to the `/add-message` route and update it to look like the following:

 ``` javascript
 app.get('/add-message', function (req, res) {